-* Virtual event via Zoom, link will be published closer to the date of the event, subscribe to stay tuned.REGISTER
+Virtual event via Zoom, link will be published in Personal Center register to stay tuned.REGISTER

 Columbia University is hosting the “Climate X Energy” Academic Track Sub-Forum event during the 2021 GAUC 3rd Graduate Forum and Global Youth Summit on Net-Zero Future.
 This virtual event will feature presentations by student finalists who wrote papers on the topic of climate and energy, followed by moderated Q&A. The goal of this event is to provide student finalists with a platform to share their work, and facilitate discussion, collaboration, and sharing of ideas with participants from around the world.
 The event will also feature remarks by Columbia energy experts.